-Edit field Description Used or required by simulation Field name in data structure Apply checkbox Checkbox for acti- vating or deactivat- ing a Job list criteria Yes ApplyNo Location Type For the criteria of type 'Total Inflow', it must be specified for which part of the system the inflow must be evaluated.
-'Location type' can be: 'General' (the whole system), 'List' (a list of ele- ments), or 'Individual' (a single node) Yes LocationNo Location For the types 'List' and 'Individual', additional informa- tion must be speci- fied in the 'Location' field.
+Edit field Description Hood or required by Field name in East Held Description Used or required by simulation data structure Apply checkbox Checkbox for activating or deactivating a Job list criteria Yes ApplyNo Location Type For the criteria of type 'Total Inflow', it must be specified for which part of the system the inflow must be evaluated.
+'Location type' can be: 'General' (the whole system), 'List' (a list of elements), or 'Individual' (a single node) Yes LocationNo Location For the types 'List' and 'Individual', additional information must be specified in the 'Location' field.
 For the 'List', a Selection List must be specified.
 For 'Individual', a single node name must be types or selected from the node list.
-Yes, except LocationNo=1 (General) LocationID Job Start Threshold Defines the thresh- old that must be exceeded in order to evaluate the job start criterion as true.
+Yes, except LocationNo=1 (General) LocationID Job Start Threshold Defines the threshold that must be exceeded in order to evaluate the job start criterion as true.
 Yes StartValue